 Akane’s research integrates invasion biology, plant-herbivore interactions, plant-soil microbial interactions, chemical ecology, and evolutionary ecology, which aims to understand how introduced plant populations (goldenrod: Solidago spp.) become invasive through plant adaptation to a novel biotic environment.

 Nouman completed his bachelor degree in Agriculture and eventually did his post graduate research focusing on plant breeding and genetics.
-Below is Mohammad’s take on his career thus far:
+Below is Muhammad’s take on his career thus far:

 “I had a love-hate relationship with plants but with time it is becoming more of a loving kind.
 I think communication has played a very important role in it because the better I understand what they are saying more I am starting to like them.
 I did my bachelor in Agriculture and found plant genetics to be very interesting, hence decided to do my specialization in “Plant Breeding and Genetics”.
 Afterwards during my MPhil studies I did my research on development of insect resistant plants (Tobacco and Sugarcane) by transfering Bt genes (derived from Bacillus thuringiensis) into their genome, using biolistic and Agrobacterium.
 This research experience guided my interests towards plant’s own defense mechanism and I decided to explore this topic during my PhD research.
 The focus of my PhD is to understand the molecular regulations of dhurrin especially focusing the effect of various hormones on it.
 I am also working on transgenic approach to characterise some of the interesting mutant genotypes that our lab has developed in the past.
 I hope at the end of my PhD I would be able to talk sorghum into being less cyanogenic.”